PauBonco02/PauBonco02.github.io/content/pages/about.md

 order: 1

 Hi!
-I'm **Pau Boncompte Carré**, a Biomedical Engineer currently pursuing a **Master’s in AI at [Institute of Science Tokyo](https://www.isct.ac.jp/en)**.
+I'm **Pau Boncompte Carré**, a Biomedical Engineer from Barcelona currently pursuing a **Master’s in AI at [Institute of Science Tokyo](https://www.isct.ac.jp/en)**.
 I am passionate about **Brain-Computer Interfaces, biosignal processing, and AI/Data Science applications in Healthcare**.

+In my free time, I'm usually reading, at the gym, or learning languages (or at least trying to!).

 ---